Arti2409/Vaishali-PhysioCare/README.md

 ## Features

-- Easily schedule appointments with the specialists.
+- Easily schedule appointments with the specialists
 - Engage in virtual consultations to receive expert medical advice.
 - Responsive UI design for seamless user experience across devices.
 - Utilizes React-Toastify for notifications, React Router DOM for page routing, and FontAwesomeIcon for icons.